gudrunhe/gosam/examples/Readme.md

 - `make check_selection`: \
    Print a list of the tests in the selection tests.
    Check if they exist or not and if they ran successfully.

+- `make run_failed`: \
+   This command runs all tests which did not succeed previously.

 - `make runlo`: \
    This command runs all LO tests.